rtmigo/kitest_sample_kotlin_lib_kt/README.md

-Sample Kotlin library.
+Sample Kotlin library for [kitest](https://github.com/rtmigo/kitest_py).

-This repo is used by [kitest](https://github.com/rtmigo/kitest_py) unit tests.
-It helps to verify, that `kitest` words correctly.
+This repo is used by `kitest` unit tests.

+The unit tests download this library from GitHub to verify that `kitest` works correctly.